What hair color highlights can you achieve without using harsh chemicals? Methods like Ombre or Balayage or ‘Grey Blending’.

 GOING GREY ?

-Yes, the colors grey or silver have been out for a while, normally on TV advertisements promoting other colors at the same time.
+Yes, the colors grey or silver have been out for a while, normally on TV advertisements promoting a number of colors at the same time.

 Whether the push towards grey is to do with women just growing out their hair and the lack of hairdressers treatments.
-I seem to toy with the idea, I have a lot of friends who are growing ou their color and going grey gradually.
+I seem to toy with the idea, I have a lot of friends who are growing out their color and going grey gradually.
+At times I wish I had never started to color them, it seems an endless process!

 I guess you either just grin and bear it, to grow out the color that you may have used ( a bit scary ) or if you can handle a cut, I suppose that is one way of not seeing such a difference in color, as your hair will be short.